ryansummerscripts/UAD-Plugins-Tool/README.md

 Executing Instructions:

-1. In Terminal, type "sudo " (with the space at the end), and then once again, drag the "uad_plugins_tool_1.0.1.sh" file onto the terminal window, press enter and then your password.
+1. In Terminal, type "sudo " (with the space at the end), and then once again, drag the "uad_plugins_tool_1.1.0.sh" file onto the terminal window, press enter and then your password.

 Example:

 ------------------------------------------------------
-sudo /Users/username/Desktop/uad_plugins_tool_1.0.1.sh
+sudo /Users/username/Desktop/uad_plugins_tool_1.1.0.sh
 ------------------------------------------------------

 Done!

 It should now be running and automatically removing all unused plugins.
-When it's finished, it will display "Cleanup complete".
+When finished, it will display "Process completed."
-The process can take several minutes to run based on how many plugins need to be removed, but is better than manual deletion as well as less prone to user error.

 Once you edit your removal preferences the first time, you're all set for tackling the next UAD Software update!

 ------------------------------------------